abhisheknair1729/Hinglish-To-English-LLM-Finetune/README.md

 #### Model details

-I chose the [OpenHathi](https://huggingface.co/sarvamai/OpenHathi-7B-Hi-v0.1-Base) 7B parameter base model from [Sarvam AI](https://www.sarvam.ai/) as my foundation model.
-Two major reasons for choosing this model:
+I chose the [OpenHathi](https://huggingface.co/sarvamai/OpenHathi-7B-Hi-v0.1-Base) 7B parameter model from [Sarvam AI](https://www.sarvam.ai/) as my pretrained base.
+Two major reasons behind this choice:

 1. It is pretrained on Hindi, English and Hinglish.
 Therefore, during finetuning, we can focus on teaching the model about translation, rather than the underlying structure of the languages themselves.
 This is important because Hindi has a different word-order as compared to English and we would require a lot of training data to teach the model this new sentence structure.